 BE PREPARED TO ACTIVELY PARTICIPATE IN ALL CLASSROOM ACTIVITIES!!
-I am a firm believer in group participation, and, at various times during the semester, you will be divided into groups to work on various assignments.
+I am a firm believer in group participation, and, at various times during the semester, you will be divided into small groups to work on various writing/grammar issues.
 Obviously, if you are not in class, you are not participating in these learning opportunities.